 5. They are in dire financial straits

 You may see or hear many signs that your key supplier is not in a stable financial situation.
 You might notice that they lost their N0.
-1 supplier.
+1 customer.
 They might mention they rented some of the floors to another factory, as they need less space.
 They may owe money to their own suppliers.
 Some key staff are leaving.
 And so on.

 The risk for you, the buyer, is obvious: